sachinkumaraliyanage/AF_project_final_upload/README.md

 localStorage.setItem("emailip", "192.168.43.192:8188");
 localStorage.setItem("fileip", "192.168.43.192:4999");

-project folders with defalt setting
+project folders with default settings

 courseweb : this project want to run front end server in port 3000. react use as technology service : this project want to run email server in port 8188. spring boot use as technology